Medically reviewed by Drugs.com. Last updated on Jun 15, 2023.

 - Low white blood cell counts have happened with drugs like this one.
 This may lead to a higher chance of infection.
 Rarely, infections have been deadly.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - Tell your doctor if you have signs of high or low blood sugar like breath that smells like fruit, dizziness, fast breathing, fast heartbeat, feeling confused, feeling sleepy, feeling weak, flushing, headache, more thirsty or hungry, passing urine more often, shaking, or sweating.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with this medicine (chlorpromazine tablets).
-Sudden deaths have rarely happened in people taking this medicine.
+Sudden deaths have rarely happened in people taking this medicine (chlorpromazine tablets).
 Talk with the doctor.